kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 type EvictionRequestStatus struct {
     // conditions contain information about the eviction request.
     //
-    // EvictionRequest specific conditions are: Evicted or Failed (managed by evictionrequest-controller).
+    // EvictionRequest specific conditions are: TargetEvicted or Failed (managed by evictionrequest-controller).
     // - Failed means that the eviction request is no longer being processed
     //   by any eviction responder.
 This can happen if the request is canceled or if no responder
     //   managed to evict the target (e.g. terminate or delete a pod).
-    // - Evicted means that the target has been evicted (e.g. a pod has been terminated or deleted).
+    // - TargetEvicted means that the target has been evicted (e.g. a pod has been terminated or deleted).
     //
     // These conditions can be reset if the eviction was unsuccessful and a new Eviction intent has
     // been submitted.